 Ingredients

-- 1 loaf bread rustic, or unleavened bread (works best for avoiding sogginess and maintaining crunchiness)
+- 1 loaf hearty bread or unleavened bread

-- A few thin slices of Spanish Serrano or Iberian ham optional, but highly recommended
+- several thin slices of Serrano or Iberian ham optional

 Instructions

-- Cut the bread into slices of toast with medium thickness.
-Arrange on a baking sheet, and toast the bread slices in the oven at 250°F (120°C) for about five to ten minutes, flipping halfway through.
+- Slice the bread to a medium thickness.
+Spread the slices on a cookie sheet and toast them in the oven at 250°F (120°C) for 5-10 minutes, flipping them halfway through.

-- Wash and dry the tomatoes.
+- While the bread is toasting, wash and dry the tomatoes.
 Cut them in half, and grate them using a box grater, discarding the stem and skins.

-- Once the tomatoes are grated, reserve in a small bowl and add about 1 tablespoon of olive oil and a pinch of salt.
-Taste, and adjust if necessary.
+- Add about 1 tablespoon (15 ml) of olive oil and a pinch of salt to the grated tomato.
+Taste, and adjust the amounts if desired.

-- Cut the clove of garlic in half and rub the raw garlic on the toasted bread.
-Then carefully spoon the tomato mixture onto the slices of garlic toast, and top with a drizzle of extra virgin olive oil and a sprinkle of sea salt.
+- Carefully spoon the tomato mixture onto the bread, and top with a drizzle of extra virgin olive oil and a sprinkle of sea salt.

-- Optionally, top with a slice of jamón (Serrano or Iberian) for additional flavor, and a more hearty toast.
-Enjoy!
+- If desired, top with a slice of jamón (Serrano or Iberian) for additional flavor.
+Enjoy immediately!

 Notes